 Cyial bent himself forward, hands on his knees as he huffed.
 “Varhi, honestly…”

 “I was going to suggest I do it anyway.”
 Nayleen volunteered with a shrug.
 “I’m lighter than both you and Sairek and I’m not going to risk you going up there Varhi, not with how hurt you are.
-At least let us do some of the work.”
+At least let us do some of the work here," she said in a joking tone to try and lighten the already depressive and scary mood.

 “Okay… so… let me take one last look around the room for anything left and then we’ll start heading back.”
 Varhi said.
 “Once we get out of Karvadean, we’ll have to… uhm…”